 Fresh tips for hot days

 Long days, high temperatures, mild nights — we are in the middle of summer!
-So we gathered great tips how to enjoy our favorite season:
+So we gathered great tips how to enjoy our favourite season:

-Sufficient hydration is important all year but in summer we loose even more fluids because of the dry air and sweating.
+Sufficient hydration is important all year, but in summer we lose even more fluids because of the dry air and sweating.
 If you tend to forget to drink, always carry a water bottle with you and keep it in sight.
 You find pure water boring?
-Add some fruit, cucumber or herbs like mint to it.
+Add some fruit, cucumber, or herbs like mint to it.
 It tastes delicious, adds vitamins and minerals and can be infused several times.
-Alternatively you can have iced tee, like black, green or herb infusions — some lemon slices give an extra fresh kick.
+Alternatively you can have iced tee, like black, green, or herb infusions — some lemon slices give an extra fresh kick.

 Summer is the perfect season to spend lots of time outside.
-The sun brightens our mood by increasing serotonin production and our skin produces more of the important vitamin D. But too much of it can lead to sunburn and heat stroke.
-So it is important to also have sufficient sun protection.
-Those of you, who have really light skin, need to use sunscreen with a high sun protection factor (SPF), like 30 or 50.
+The sun brightens our mood by increasing serotonin production, and our skin produces more of the important vitamin D. But too much of it can lead to sunburn and heat stroke.
+So it is indispensable to also have sufficient sun protection.
+Those of you, who have really light skin, require using sunscreen with a high sun protection factor (SPF), like 30 or 50.
 The number tells you, how much longer you can stay in the sun without burning.
 If your skin starts to burn after 10 minutes, you can spend 300 minutes in the sun with SPF 30.
 Light clothes made of natural fabrics also protect you from too much sun exposure.
 If you do sports outside, choose multi-functional garments with special UV filters and good sweat transportation.